 Canoeing: up to 5 miles; Walking: 1–2 miles; Elevation gain/loss: none

 We’ll start the morning hiking under towering slash pine along the Long Pine Key Trail.
 Known as a pine rockland, Long Pine Key has the distinction of being a complex subtropical ecosystem home to a unique range of plants and animals.
 We’ll learn more about the importance of fire in keeping the area healthy, and also spend some time identifying the wide array of flora that makes up the forest’s understory.

 This afternoon we’ll head out to the open coast, home to Flamingo Visitor Center and our jumping off point for an afternoon of kayaking.
 Depending on weather and wind conditions we’ll either skirt the edge of the bay or make our way up Buttonwood Canal.
 Either way, this area provides spectacular opportunities for wildlife sightings, with American alligator, crocodile, manatee, and osprey being regular visitors.
 All meals included.

 Hiking: up to 4 miles; Elevation gain/loss: none; Kayaking: mileage varies depending on route

-We?ll finish the day with a transfer back to Miami, where we?ll say our final goodbyes to new friends and amazing southern Florida.
-We anticipate arriving back to Miami between 6?7pm.
+We’ll finish the day with a transfer back to Miami, where we’ll say our final goodbyes to new friends and amazing southern Florida.
+We anticipate arriving back to Miami in the early evening.
 Please note that this time may vary based off numerous factors beyond our control.
-As a result, we?d highly recommend delaying travel arrangements until the day after your trip concludes.
-All meals included.
+As a result, we’d highly recommend delaying travel arrangements until the day after your trip concludes.
+Breakfast & lunch included.